evangeloug/Angels-and-Devils-Game/README.md

 * The angel has a constant power K, which describes the furthest square it can jump to.
 Firstly, the angel moves to an empty position, which resides in a distance smaller than K. More specifically, if an angel is on a position (x,y) it can move to a posistion (a,b) if and only if |a-x| <= K and |b-y| <= K.
 * After an angel move, the demon blocks a square of the chessboard.
 Blocked positions are not available for movement to the angel.
 * The angel can move to its destination regardless of whether the squares between the starting and final positions are blocked or not.
-* Angel's goal is to reach a square at the edge of the chessboard, whereas devil's goal is to block the angel in a square  which is not at the edge of the chessboard.
-Devil wins if it surrounds the angel with a square with a size of at least K blocked positions.
+* Angel's goal is to reach a position at the edge of the chessboard, whereas devil's goal is to block the angel in a square  which is not at the edge of the chessboard.
+Devil wins if it surrounds the angel with a square with a side of at least K blocked positions.

 ## Game Modes
 * In User vs. User mode, one player plays as the angel, and the other plays as the devil.
 In this mode, the users will be prompted to choose the X and Y coordinates to move their pieces.